 The National Marine Park of Alonissos is the largest marine park in Europe, and the first marine park in Greece.
 The first attempts to render it legally protected took place in the early 1970s.
 The first decision for the protection of the Mediterranean monk seal (Monachus monachus) was signed on 31/8/1986, followed by the first Common Ministerial Decision for the protection of the Mediterranean monk seal in 1988, which was renewed in 1990 and established by the Government Gazette 519/92.
-The Zone A of the park occupies 1587 km, and is classified as a strict protection zone, while Zone B occupies 678 km and is classified as a protected area.
+The Zone A of the park occupies 1587 km2, and is classified as a strict protection zone, while Zone B occupies 678 km2 and is classified as a protected area.
 In May 1992, a Presidential Decree was issued, and the area was declared a "National Marine Park".
-In June 2003, by joint decision of the relevant Management Plans.
+In June 2003, by joint decision of the competent Ministries, a Managing Body was appointed, which is responsible for the application of the relevant Management Plans.
 Protection, research, and awareness programs have been put into effect since 2007, in accordance with the first Management Plan.
 It should be noted that the National Marine Park of Alonissos is a member of the MedPAN -Network of Marine Protected Areas in the Mediterranean.
 (Hellenic Society for the Protection of the Environment and Cultural Heritage 2015).